dmx-systems/dmx-documentation/docs/installation.rst

 .. hint::

-    **Linux users**: if your Linux distribution is apt-based (like Debian/Ubuntu) you can install DMX via apt.
+    **Linux users**: if your Linux distribution is APT-based (like Debian/Ubuntu) you can install DMX via apt.
 Skip to section :ref:`installation-linux-apt`.

     Alternatively you can run the generic zip based DMX installation.
 Just read on.